 Jill Crosby is the owner/founder of the Conscious Dating Network, the largest network of exclusively conscious/spiritual/green dating sites on the Internet, featuring her flagship site, www.SpiritualSingles.com launched in 2000 and www.GreenSingles.com inherited in 2014.
 There are several dating sites that all share the same, large database of members in the spiritual/green niche.
 All members automatically have access to all members from all sites, by joining one site.

-During the first 9-years of growing her online dating site business, Jill worked a “day job” as Director and Sales Trainer for several Great Expectations Dating offices throughout the US.
+During the first 9-years of growing her online dating site business, Jill worked a “day job” as Director and Sales Trainer for the original photo/video bricks and mortar dating company in the US.
 During that time she interviewed over 6000 singles in 7 different states.

 Jill is an inspirational public speaker and is known for her candor, vulnerability, down to earth honesty and humor as she helps singles thrive in the world of online dating and ultimately meet their life partners.
 She is also a hypnotherapist, metaphysician and facilitator of Wild Dolphin and Whale Swim Retreats and SCUBA Trips for Singles.
 Her events site, www.SpiritualEvents.com promotes conscious/spiritual events worldwide.